-The savings rate is off the early crisis highs of 30% plus, but still high by historical norms, at about 9%, bearing the promise of strong future demand and resulting GDP growth, near to mid-term.
-The U.S. household net worth bounced back strongly, reaching nearly U.S. \$137 trillion by the end of the first quarter of 2021, handily surpassing the pre-COVID-19 high of U.S. \$118 trillion.
-The associated wealth effect also bodes well for near term consumption and economic growth.
-On the business activity front, the inventory-to-shipments ratio, after the spike in the early stages of the crisis, returned to the long-term trend line, though in many areas, the supply chain disruptions have continued to depress inventories and fuel price increases, some very well documented (lumber, microchips, new homes, etc.).

-With just about the entire commodity complex rapidly appreciating in price, the U.S. trade deficit continued to widen during the crisis, reaching approximately U.S. \$75 billion in the last month recorded, a 50% increase over the usual U.S. \$50 billion or so of the last 10 years.
-At the same time, the U.S. dollar lost about 10% of its value against a basket of world currencies, according to the DXY index.
-With the recovery in the commodity space and the quick return to growth in China, the Baltic

-Dry Index reached levels unseen in the last 10 years.
-As we write this commentary, the disruption in the supply chains is further compounded by the shipping bottlenecks, while, years of underinvestment in the energy sector is coming home to roost, spurring an energy crunch which is further contributing to the inflationary trends.
+On the business activity front, the inventory-to-shipments ratio, after the spike in the early stages of the crisis, returned to the long-term trend line, though in many areas the supply chain disruptions have continued to depress inventories and fuel price increases, some very well documented (microchips, new homes, etc.).
+With just about the entire commodity complex rapidly appreciating in price, the U.S. trade deficit continued to widen during the crisis, reaching about \$90 billion in the last month recorded, a more than 50% increase over the usual \$50 billion or so of the last 10 years.
+As we write this commentary, years of underinvestment in the energy sector is coming home to roost, spurring an energy crunch which is further contributing to the inflationary trends.

-While concerns around trade negotiations have moved to the background, attitudes towards China have hardened around the world because of the handling of the COVID-19 crisis but perhaps even more so, its forceful approach in international relationships and unfriendly economic practices.
-The imminent collapse of the Chinese property sector, as telegraphed by the insolvency of the Evergrande Group, the largest property developer in the country, combined with fear of contagion is through more fuel onto the flames.
+While concerns around trade negotiations have moved to the background, attitudes towards China have hardened around the world on account of the handling of the COVID-19 crisis but perhaps even more so its forceful approach in international relationships and unfriendly economic practices.
+While the collapse of the Chinese property sector, as telegraphed by the insolvency of Evergrande Group, the largest property developer in the country, seems to have been averted, for now, continued high rates of vacancy should result in lower GDP growth overall in the country.
 However, we believe it is hard for the largest economies in the world to isolate from each other.
-Competition and cooperation will likely continue to co-exist for the long-term.
+Competition and cooperation will likely continue to coexist for a long term.

-Core PCE (personal consumption expenditures) inflation jumped to 3.6% for the latest reading, overshooting the U.S. Fed's long-term target, matching the expected behavior as per our 2020 outlook.
+Core PCE (personal consumption expenditures) inflation jumped to 5.4% for the latest reading, overshooting the U.S. Fed's long-term target, matching the expected behavior as per our 2022 outlook.
 While the arguments for a temporary inflation have merit, the ingredients are in place for a potential runaway inflation scenario.
 The next few months should be revealing.
-The indicators to watch are personal income, which saw its best year in 2020, and the average hourly earnings growth, up by 5.5% as of the last reading, though experiencing slight decline in real terms due to the high level of headline inflation.
+The indicators to watch are personal income, which saw continued growth and the average hourly earnings growth, up 5.6% as of the last reading.
 The U.S. appears to once again be the engine of the global economic recovery, coming out of the COVID-19 crisis.
 As the effects of the monetary stimulus dissipate, growth will be more dependent on savvy government policy.
-The infrastructure push bears promise; however, unless carried out and successfully implemented in the next 12 months, it is likely to fizzle under the pressure of political calculations during the second part of the current administration's mandate, with the 2022 midterms likely to complicate the landscape even more.
-It is assumed that the inflation will ultimately be successfully controlled.
+The infrastructure push bears promise; however, unless carried out and successfully implemented in the next 12 months, it is likely to fizzle under the pressure of political calculations during the second part of the current administration's mandate, with the 2022 midterms likely to complicate the landscape even more